melissawm/sphinx-tags/docs/quickstart.rst

 .. tags:: documentation, installation

-Tags are created using the custom directive ``.. tags::``, with the tag titles as arguments.
+Tags are created using the custom directive ``.. tags::`` with the tag titles as arguments.

 Installation